sakopqiu/fe_misc/SEO.md

 - If the content of the page is mostly static.
 - If you want to prevent users from seeing a blank page for a long time.
 - If the website is content-oriented, e.g. CMS systems or Methodology platforms.
-Actually Creative Center hit all 3 criteria above and SSR is a must.
 For CSR
 - If the first-screen time is not the key metric
 - If the content of the page is distinct for each user.